Indians in Singapore

-As per the Ministry of External Affairs report, there are 650,000 (6.5 Lakhs) Indians residing in Singapore.
-Out of which around
+As per the Ministry of External Affairs report, there are 650,000 (6.5 Lakh) Indians residing in Singapore.

-Indian Singaporeans make around 9% of the Singapore population & approx population of Indians in Singapore as of 2021 is 7 Lakhs.
+Indian Singaporeans make up around 9% of the Singapore population and approx population of Indians in Singapore as of 2023 is 7 Lakh.
 Indian Singaporeans have diverse backgrounds, with ethnic Tamils and Hindus forming majorities.
 Others are Malayalees, tracing their heritage to Kerala & Punjabi, Gujarati, and Sindhi communities) constitute 7.67% of the Singaporean Indian populace.

 The remaining 29.68% is composed of many smaller groups with ancestry from both southern India (such as the Telugus) and northern India (such as the Hindustanis, the Malay colloquial term for Hindi-speaking Indians), or ethnically mixed Singaporeans with paternal Indian ancestry.